cloudControl/documentation/Add-on Documentation/Data Processing/QuotaGuardStatic.md

 Downgrading to another version of QuotaGuard Static is easy and instant and will not change your IP address:

 ~~~
 $ cctrlapp APP_NAME/DEP_NAME addon.downgrade quotaguardstatic.OPTION_OLD quotaguardstatic.OPTION_NEW
 ~~~

 ## Removing QuotaGuard Static

 Removing QuotaGuard Static will instantly prevent you from accessing our proxy so use with caution.
-If you re-add the add-on then you may be assigned a different IP address:
+If you re-add the Add-On then you may be assigned a different IP address:

 ~~~
 $ cctrlapp APP_NAME/DEP_NAME addon.remove quotaguardstatic.OPTION